 West Face, Class 2+

-The base of the West Face of Peak 6763 is located along Rock Creek Road 4.0 miles up from (south of) Steer Basin Campground or, alternatively, 1.7 miles down from (north of) the Ross Falls Trailhead parking area.
+The base of the west face of Peak 6763 is located along Rock Creek Road 4.0 miles up from (south of) Steer Basin Campground or, alternatively, 1.7 miles down from (north of) the Ross Falls Trailhead parking area.
 Unfortunately, there is no place to park along the road here.
-The closest parking pullout is at a dispersed campsite 0.5 mile down from (north of) the base of the West Face along Rock Creek Road.
-Hike southward up Rock Creek Road for 0.5 mile to reach the base of the steep, imposing West Face.
+The closest parking pullout is at a dispersed campsite 0.5 mile down from (north of) the base of the west face along Rock Creek Road.
+Hike south up Rock Creek Road for 0.5 mile to reach the base of the steep, imposing west face.

-The cleanest, most open section of the West Face is located just N of the convergence of the Mountain View Creek drainage and Rock Creek Road.
-The terrain on this face is steep and somewhat loose, so it deserves a Class 2+ rating.
+The cleanest, most open section of the west face is located just north of the convergence of the Mountain View Creek drainage and Rock Creek Road.
+The terrain on this face is steep and somewhat loose so it deserves a Class 2+ rating.
 Any small patches of brush can easily be circumvented.
-This location also avoids a fording of Rock Creek, which is on the W side of the road at this point.
+This location also avoids a fording of Rock Creek, which is on the west side of the road at this point.

 The summit of Peak 6763 has a modest cairn atop the highest ground boulder.
 The terrain up here is easy, short scrub and scattered ground boulders.
 There is a tall cairn on the next ridge point to the north (Point 6722).
 Don’t be fooled—that point is LOWER than Peak 6763 so don’t waste your time hiking almost ½ mile to bag it.

-Descending the West Face is a more treacherous endeavor because the underlying loose gravel/scree and the relative steepness of the face will have you pulling on sagebrush to keep from cascading downward, even if you are wearing backpacking boots as I did.
+Descending the west face is a more treacherous endeavor because the underlying loose gravel/scree and the relative steepness of the face will have you pulling on sagebrush to keep from cascading downward, even if you are wearing backpacking boots as I was.
 Aim for the large rocky outcrop down near the road and you’ll reach Rock Creek Road almost exactly where you left it.
 This is fast descent and should take you less than 20 minutes to complete.